What is Mega Glalie in Pokémon GO?

 - Galarian Darmanitan

-- Encourages optimal team building
+- Encourages high DPS team setups

 Final Insight Summary

-- Enable faster Dragon/Flying raid clears
+- Supports faster Dragon and Flying raid clears

 Mega Glalie FAQ (Frequently Asked Questions)